- Originally Published on September 15, 2023

 In this in-depth guide, we provide actionable tips on how to identify online extortion, protect yourself against sextortion attempts, and what to do if you have already been sextorted.

-Sextortion has become increasingly common due to it targeting victims of all demographics.
-Most victims of sextortion are young males, however, the crime can affect anyone regardless of age, gender, race, or sexual orientation.
+While most sextortion victims are young males, the crime can affect anyone regardless of age, gender, race, or sexual orientation.

 What Does Sextortion Typically Look Like?